nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `add n/Tiktok p/backend engineer`
 * `add n/Shopee p/frontend engineer pr/INTERVIEW d/14-09-2022`

-### Listing all persons : `list`
+### Listing all internships : `list`

 Shows a list of all internships.
 List of internships can be sorted by category in ascending or descending order.

 Format: ` list [c/CATEGORY] [REVERSE]`
 * List the internships sorted by category and in ascending or descending order
 * The category is optional.
-By default, without stating the category, `list` will display all internships in the order which they were created
+By default, without stating the category, `list` will display all internships in no particular order
 * The CATEGORY tag refers to company_name (or n), position (or p), application_process (or pr), website (or web), date(or d) (case-insensitive)
 * The reverse tag is optional.
 It can take on the value `true` or `false`.
 The reverse tag is set to false by default if not stated.
 List of internships will be shown in ascending order.
 * If REVERSE is set to `true`.
 List of internships will be displayed in descending order